All children experience abundant, positive, language-rich social interactions with caregivers, educators, and peers.

 How Are the Children?

-Ellyn Cochran, United Way of Greater Atlanta’s senior director of Early Learning and Development, says all Get Georgia Reading Campaign communities need to rethink this question when assessing children’s well being.
+Ellyn Cochran, then United Way of Greater Atlanta’s senior director of Early Learning and Development, says all Get Georgia Reading Campaign communities need to rethink this question when assessing children’s well being.

 Fueling A Love of Learning